 CVE-2026-22874: CWE-918 in Gitea Gitea Open Source Git Server

-Gitea Open Source Git Server versions up to and including 1.26.2 have an incomplete Server-Side Request Forgery (SSRF) protection vulnerability in webhook and migration allow-list filtering.
-This vulnerability is identified as CWE-918.
-It allows an attacker with limited privileges to potentially cause a server-side request to unintended locations, impacting confidentiality and integrity.
-The vulnerability has a high CVSS score of 9.6, indicating critical severity.
+Gitea Open Source Git Server versions up to and including 1.26.2 contain an incomplete Server-Side Request Forgery (SSRF) protection vulnerability in webhook and migration allow-list filtering.
+This vulnerability is identified as CWE-918 and has a critical severity rating with a CVSS score of 9.6.
+The flaw allows an attacker with limited privileges to potentially cause high confidentiality and integrity impact without user interaction.
 No official patch or remediation guidance is currently provided by the vendor.
-There are no known exploits in the wild at this time.

 AI Analysis